CrispyDrone/BWSort/Main/ReplayParser.ReplaySorter.UI/README.md

 ### Change history
 #### v1.0
 + Rewrote the renaming feature.
 It is now much more flexible and supports many more options.
-+ Removed support to rename the last sort since it was too complex and made some aspects of the UI confusing
++ Removed support to rename the last sort since it was too complex and made some aspects of the UI confusing.
-+ Updated graphical user interface to be more intuitive
++ Updated graphical user interface to be more intuitive.
-  + Added a view to discover replay files before parsing allowing you to craft the set of replays you want to parse i.e. you can import from multiple directories and remove individual replays
+  + Added a view to discover replay files before parsing allowing you to craft the set of replays you want to parse i.e. you can import from multiple directories and remove individual replays.
-  + Updated the layout of the sorting and renaming tabs
+  + Updated the layout of the sorting and renaming tabs.
-  + Added a window that will render the output of the sort or rename action
+  + Added a window that will render the output of the sort or rename action.
-+ Added support for previewing replay sorts
++ Added support for previewing replay sorts.
++ Added support for previesing replay renamings.
 + Added advanced settings window that allows you to set options such as remember last parsing directory, parse on startup,...
-+ Added "ignore" file functionality, which allows you to prevent parsing of specific replays based on file hashes
++ Added "ignore" file functionality, which allows you to prevent parsing of specific replays based on file hashes.
 + Added a parsed replay list that shows information such as players, winners, races, map, filepath,...
 + Added filter functionality to search the parsed replay list.
 Currently supported filters are player name, race, winner, map, duration, match-up, date.
 You can then use this filtered set of replays for sorting or renaming purposes.
-+ Added undo/redo functionality when renaming replays
++ Added undo/redo functionality when renaming replays.
 + Added backup functionality that allows you to backup replay folders.
 This will make sure you can always restore your replay folders just the way they were at time of backup.
-+ Added automatic checking for newer versions
++ Added automatic checking for newer versions.
++ Added a help section that renders this README file inside BWSort.

 #### v0.9
 + Added support for renaming replays without sorting.